GoogleCloudPlatform/abap-sdk-bigquery-toolkit-samples/README.md

 The following steps should be completed before using B/W Generator
 - [ABAP SDK for Google Cloud On-prem or Any-cloud edition](https://cloud.google.com/solutions/sap/docs/abap-sdk/on-premises-or-any-cloud/latest/install-config), V1.9 or higher is installed in your SAP system
 - [BQ Data Transfer Configuration](https://cloud.google.com/solutions/sap/docs/abap-sdk/on-premises-or-any-cloud/latest/bq-toolkit-for-sap-configuration) is completed by using Tcode /GOOG/BQTR_SETTINGS
-- The ERP system is set up as both BW Source System and ODP - ABAP CDS Views or ODP - SAP (Extractors) in Tcode RSA1.
-Both must be active
+- The ERP system is set up as BW Source System in Tcode RSA1 for various Data Sources.

 ## [2 - How to Guide](#table-of-contents)
 The typical user flow for utilizing the tools in this repository is as follows: